joshcrain/joshcrain.io/notes/2022/little-bo-wendell-mohr/little-bo-wendell-mohr.md

 The answer was simpler than I made it out to be.
 Oh well.
 I still get such a kick out of his visit to my neighborhood and the interest he found in this crummy little bar a few houses from mine.

 I haven't thought about my first neighborhood in very long time.
-The discovery of Mohr's drawing, life, and work have given me a chance to reminisce and come away with new thoughts about my time on Young Street.
+The discovery of Mohr’s drawing, life, and work have given me a chance to reminisce and come away with new thoughts about my time on Young Street.
 Mohr’s drawing did something only great art can.
 It gave me the precious space to ponder my lived experience and led me to ask myself a few new questions about my time on earth.
 What a gift.

 ---